-If you have worked to get through a difficult divorce you will likely want to take a step back and relax.
-You’ve made it through one of the most difficult times in your life and have managed to keep your sanity intact.
-What you are left with is the need to develop a strategy for working with your ex-spouse on parenting your child.
+If you have worked to get through a difficult divorce, you will likely want to take a step back and relax.
+You've made it through one of the most challenging times in your life and have managed to keep your sanity intact.
+You are left with the need to develop a strategy for working with your ex-spouse on parenting your child.

-That’s right!
-After all the effort you undertook to separate yourself from your spouse you are still connected to him or her in regard to the most important aspect of your life- your children.
-What if your ex-spouse isn’t someone that you have any belief in as far as your ability to co-parent?
-How can you both overcome your differences in order to raise a happy, healthy and successful child?
+That's right!
+After all the effort you undertook to separate yourself from your spouse, you are still connected to them in regard to the most crucial aspect of your life- your children.
+What if your ex-spouse isn't someone that you have any belief in as far as your ability to co-parent?
+How can you both overcome your differences to raise a happy, healthy, and prosperous child?

 These are the questions that we will be discussing today in our blog.
-Let’s begin by addressing the most important aspect of co-parenting that I can think of: communication.
+Let's begin by addressing the most critical aspect of co-parenting that I can think of: communication.

 Exchanging information between you and your ex-spouse

-The benefit of living under the same roof as the other parent to your child is that you and he/she ostensibly know the same things about your child.
-Their schedule, their health status, whether or not medications need to be taken, whether or not a jacket is needed for a field trip, etc. are all issues that you would both know because you can look across the dinner table and address the other person directly.
+The benefit of living under the same roof as the other parent to your child is that you and they ostensibly know the same things about your child.
+Their schedule, health status, whether or not medications need to be taken, whether or not a jacket is needed for a field trip, etc., are all issues that you would both know because you can look across the dinner table and address the other person directly.

-Once your divorce has been worked out those opportunities are largely gone.
-You and your ex-spouse will not be spending that sort of quality time moving forward and you’ll need to figure out a way to recreate that sort of forum that allows for the free flow and exchange of information.
+Once your divorce has been worked out, those opportunities are primarily gone.
+You and your ex-spouse will not be spending that sort of quality time moving forward, and you'll need to figure out a way to recreate that sort of forum that allows for the free flow and exchange of information.

 Secondly, the complete story needs to be shared with your ex-spouse.
 Simply telling your ex on a Friday evening that your child has a field trip on Monday morning is not good enough.

-Provide the full context of whatever update you are giving as far as date/time/location details.
-If special clothing is needed or if something needs to be purchased from a store tell him or her this.
-Your ex-spouse is not a mind reader and if you hold all the cards as far as information is concerned you will need to be the one to provide information as needed.
+Provide the full context of whatever update you are giving regarding date/time/location details.
+Tell them this if unique clothing is needed or something needs to be purchased from a store.
+Your ex-spouse is not a mind reader, and if you hold all the cards as far as information is concerned, you will need to be the one to provide information as needed.

-Third, the information that you need to share must come timely from you directly to your ex-spouse.
-If your child has a homework assignment that will be due on Monday morning don’t let your ex-spouse know about it on Sunday night when your child is getting ready for bed.
+Third, the information you need to share must come timely from you directly to your ex-spouse.
+If your child has a homework assignment due on Monday morning, don't let your ex-spouse know about it on Sunday night when your child is getting ready for bed.

-Give him or her as much time as possible to prepare for the deadline and to get any supplies needed to work on the assignment.
-It isn’t fair to your spouse to cause him or her to run around at the last minute to do something.
-It isn’t fair to your child to have to rush through a project or to show up to a birthday party without a gift because you didn’t tell your ex-spouse about the party until the day of.
+Give them as much time as possible to prepare for the deadline and get any supplies needed to work on the assignment.
+It isn't fair to your spouse to cause them to run around at the last minute to do something.
+It isn't fair to your child to have to rush through a project or to show up to a birthday party without a gift because you didn't tell your ex-spouse about the party until the day of.

 Utilize co-parenting websites

-It is critical that you utilize the sole method of communication that you are ordered to use if that is what your divorce decree mandates.
-If you are allowed other methods of communication that by all means utilize them to the fullest.
+You must utilize the sole method of communication that you are ordered to use if that is what your divorce decree mandates.
+Suppose you are allowed other methods of communication that by all means utilize them to the fullest.

 Remember the Golden Rule

 Do unto others, as others would do unto you.
-This is the age-old, golden rule that we’ve been told a million times in our lives.
-It’s one thing to hear the rule be told us, it’s another to actually live the rule.
+This is the age-old, golden rule that we've been told a million times in our lives.
+It's one thing to hear the rule be told us; it's another to live the rule.

-When you parent after a divorce you are relying on your ex-spouse to be fair, supportive and communicative with you and your child.
-This means that if you would expect him or her to tell you something then you should provide him or her with the same courtesy.
-The essential information that is needed to complete an assignment at school, transport a child to a ball-game or simply help out with a tough time with a friend, maybe just what your ex-spouse needs to help your child.
+When you parent after a divorce, you rely on your ex-spouse to be fair, supportive, and communicative with you and your child.
+This means that if you expect them to tell you something, you should provide them with the same courtesy.
+The essential information needed to complete an assignment at school, transport a child to a ball game, or help out with a tough time with a friend, maybe just what your ex-spouse needs to help your child.

-Don’t leave it up to him or her to “figure it out on their own”.
+Don't leave it up to them to "figure it out on their own."

-You need to be the bigger person and share information as you would expect for it to be shared with you.
-What you will quickly find out is that by being willing to share this information with him or her, he or she will be willing to do the same with you.
-The end result will be that there will not be any information that falls between the cracks and hurts your child in some way.
+You need to be the bigger person and share information as you would expect to be shared with you.
+You will quickly find out that by being willing to share this information with them, they will be willing to do the same with you.
+The result will be that there will not be any information that falls between the cracks and hurts your child somehow.

 A cautionary tale of what can happen if you and your ex-spouse do not communicate well

-You and your ex-husband have one child, a daughter, who just turned six.
-You were both named joint conservators of your daughter in your divorce and your possession schedule allows you to alternate one week on, one week off with your daughter.
+You and your ex-husband have one daughter, who just turned six.
+You were both named joint conservators of your daughter in your divorce, and your possession schedule allows you to alternate one week on, one week off with your daughter.
 Unfortunately, you and your ex-husband do not engage in good co-parenting techniques.

-Your daughter will start kindergarten in August of this year and the school district requires that she be immunized prior to starting school.
-While you had your daughter you took your child to her pediatrician to get the shots but you did not tell your ex-husband that you had done so.
+Your daughter will start kindergarten in August of this year, and the school district requires that she be immunized before starting school.
+While you had your daughter, you took your child to her pediatrician to get the shots, but you did not tell your ex-husband that you had done so.
 The following week, you take your daughter to another doctor to get the same shots.
-When both shot records are sent to the school the school nurse realizes that your daughter received the same set of immunizations twice in two weeks.
+When both shot records are sent to the school, the school nurse realizes that your daughter received the same set of immunizations twice in two weeks.

-Both you and your ex-husband wanted to do what is best for your child but ended up harming her because of your inability to communicate and co-parent.
-Exchanging accurate, complete and timely information with your ex-spouse is crucial to treating your child well and ensuring their well being is maintained.
+Both you and your ex-husband wanted to do what was best for your child but ended up harming her because of your inability to communicate and co-parent.
+Exchanging accurate, complete, and timely information with your ex-spouse is crucial to treating your child well and maintaining their well-being.

 More on communication and co-parenting in tomorrow's blog post

-If you are interested in the subject of co-parenting please return to our website tomorrow to learn more about this subject.
-In the meantime, please contact the Law Office of Bryan Fagan, PLLC with any questions that you have on this subject or any other in family law.
+If you are interested in the subject of co-parenting, please return to our website tomorrow to learn more about this subject.
+In the meantime, please get in touch with the Law Office of Bryan Fagan, PLLC, with any questions you have on this subject or any other in family law.